microsoft/BotBuilder-Samples/samples/java_springboot/57.teams-conversation-bot/README.md

-﻿
-# Teams Conversation Bot
+﻿# Teams Conversation Bot

 Bot Framework v4 Conversation Bot sample for Teams.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.

+This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.

 ## Prerequisites